Basic Usage

 end_header

 This function lets you replace the current set of SPICE kernels with a new one.
-In practice, it is recommended to change the default meta kernel in the mission package XML file.
+In practice, it is recommended to change the default meta kernel in the mission package JSON file.

 Load an image (JPG, PNG) that will be interpreted as a 2D equirectangular map of the current shape model.
 The image data will be used as a texture for the whole shape.